 Repertoire Class | 1 Hour

-Single instrument group class that focuses on developing Suzuki repertoire along with learning new pieces.
+Single instrument group class that focuses on developing Suzuki repertoire Class may also focus on learning new pieces at intermediate and advanced levels.

 Advanced Jazz Orchestra | 1 Hour